What Happens If You Use Vinegar and Laundry Detergent Together?

 Dear readers, you shouldn’t add white vinegar if you’re washing delicate stuff like silk, wool, or something that has special finishes.
 Acidity from the distilled white vinegar for laundry can completely ruin these materials, causing fading, weakening, or distortion.
 And yeah, if your clothes contain any elastic or spandex, white vinegar can make them wear out pretty fast.

-If you have a rubber-wrapped seal or rubber parts attached somewhere to your washing machine, don’t do this.
-It’ll break them down totally sometime, or at least cause leaks or other problems with the machine.
+✘ If you have a rubber-wrapped seal or rubber parts attached somewhere to your washing machine, don’t do this.
+It’ll break them down totally sometimes, or at least cause leaks or other problems with the machine.

 But if you use the distilled white vinegar for laundry sparingly during the rinse cycle, instead.
 Then you’ll get some benefits without all those downsides.